spaceninja/spaceninja.com/src/blog/2024/ff-top-ten-2024.md

 feature_credit: Eyestetix Studio
 ---

 Every week on [Friday Front-End](https://fridayfrontend.com/), I share a curated list of five articles and one video.
 It's fun at the end of the year to look back and see which links got the most traction.
 This year, I stopped posting on Twitter, and started posting on [Bluesky](https://bsky.app/profile/fridayfrontend.com) instead.
-I don't have any useful analytics from either, but here are the links that got the most clicks in the [newsletter](https://fridayfrontend.curated.co/) and the [Mastodon](https://hachyderm.io/@fridayfrontend).
+I don't have any useful analytics from either, but here are the links that got the most clicks in the [newsletter](https://fridayfrontend.curated.co/) and [Mastodon](https://hachyderm.io/@fridayfrontend).

 <ul class="media-list">
 <li class="media-list__item">